 - Being and Becoming a Researcher

 This module provides an introduction to the programme, to educational research and to developing a professional identity as a researcher.
-Areas considered will include: how educational research has been conceptualised; its nature and character; its relationship to politics, policy, culture and society; its past, present and future aims and purposes; how educational research articulates with research in other disciplines; and what it feels like to do research through conducting a small-scale study.
+Areas considered will include: how educational research has been conceptualised; its nature and character; its relationship to politics, policy, culture and society; its past, present and future aims and purposes; and how educational research articulates with research in other disciplines.
 The focus will be on research as philosophical, moral, and ethical endeavour, requiring students to reflect critically on their positioning in their own context and area of interest.30 credits

 - Curriculum and Pedagogy